blbadger/blbadger.github.io/solvable-periodicity.md

 \vdots
 $$

 But this means that the new Turing machine is not present on this list, because it differs from each entry for at least one input.
-The list by definition included all possible Turing machines, so a contradiction has been reached and the premise that $\exists x \; T(a, a, x)$ is computable must be false.
+The list by definition included all possible Turing machines, so a contradiction has been reached and the premise that $\exists x \; T(a, a, x)$, assuming $a$ is free, is computable must be false.

 ### Busy Beaver Turing machines